work-shop/dbvw-backend/plugins/better-wp-security/readme.txt

 == Upgrade Notice ==

-= 6.0.0 =
+= 6.1.1 =
-Version 6.0.0 adds privacy enhancement for the REST API.
+Version 6.1.1 fixes a bug that could prevent Away Mode from functioning.
 It is recommended for all users.